anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

-# Anovos on Azure Databricks Platform
+# Setting up Anovos on Azure Databricks

 Azure Databricks is an implementation of Apache Spark on Microsoft Azure.
 It is a powerful chamber that handles big data workloads effortlessly and helps in both data wrangling and exploration.
 It lets you run large-scale Spark jobs from any Python, R, SQL, and Scala applications.

 Following links and video will brief about introduction about Azure Databricks and the usage of this platform and its benefits.
 - [A beginner’s guide to Azure Databricks](https://www.sqlshack.com/a-beginners-guide-to-azure-databricks/)